ZyphenVisuals/Terfarmer/README.md

 ## Dependencies

 The project only depends on `commons-cli`, which it uses for parsing the command arguments.
 This should be automatically installed by Maven.

+The project requires a Java 23 JDK.
+Any JDK should work, but I personally use `graalvm-ce-23` and tested `openjdk-23`.